Conegliano Valdobbiadene Prosecco DOCG (Pt.1)

 The first thing that strikes you in summer is just how green this place is.
 There’s every shade that comes from a harmonious combination of vineyards, grass and forests of Chestnut, Ash and Pine.
 The second thing is how scenic it is; precipitous slopes everywhere, with precious little flat land.
 The hill crests and valleys have small hamlets and isolated farmsteads set amidst a chequerboard of vineyards.
 It’s a result of humans and landscape co-evolving here over millennia.

 The geography is a “Hogsback,” a series of rugged slopes and valleys running from east to west.
 It means that it’s open to the prevailing winds and rain.
 However, this orientation also gives protection from the cold and frost from the Alps to the north, and it receives warmth from the nearby Adriatic sea.
-Naturally, the vineyards mostly face south to catch the most sun, while the shady north-facing slopes feature wild forest and pasture.
+So naturally, the vineyards mostly face south to catch the most sun, while the shady north-facing slopes feature wild forest and pasture.

 Though there are several local grape varieties here, the Glera white grape variety now completely dominates the scene and is the mainstay of all Prosecco.
 The demand for bubbles and the expansion of the vineyards has secured its ascendency above all others.